Sussex Branches

 • Mulberry Goring Road Worthing BN12 4NX Telephone(01903) 241555

 Large pub at the western end of Goring-by- Sea shopping parade.
 Large garden with play equipment where children are welcome.
 Food available.
 Pay & display car park in operation.
 Refunds available at the bar.
+Typically 3 cask ales on from a selection of 4, so ales shown many change

 • North Star Littlehampton Road Worthing BN13 1QY Telephone(01903) 247973